Sell My Life Insurance Policy Calculator

 A great place to get started would be to find out an approximate value of your policy.
 Complete the free appraisal request form on this page to find out, or give us a call at 213.784.1481

 Your health status, age, life expectancy, cost of insurance, and cash value in the policy will all be considered in the appraisal of your policy.
-Term, Universal Life and Whole Life policies are the most common types of policies that are purchased in life settlements, however 2nd to Die policies are also common.
+Term, Universal Life and 2nd to Die Survivorship policies are the most common types of policies that are purchased in life settlements, however occasionally whole life policies work too.
 To sell a Term Policy it must still be convertible.
 The conversion deadline is typically the end of the term or by a certain age.
 This conversion deadline can be found in your policy contract or by calling your insurance company.

 We've handled many life settlement cases over the years, and have had success finding offers on cases where other brokers couldn't.
 Our goal is to find you the highest bidder for your life insurance policy, and if you're not happy with it you do not have to accept.
 The value of your life insurance policy has a lot of factors to consider, and each individual case is unique.

 Life settlements require some time to close, so if you're considering the life settlement option, get started today by submitting your details in our free appraisal form, and we'll help you determine if your policy qualifies and what your policy might be worth if we bring it to market.
 Here's where you can learn more about how to sell life insurance policy for cash.